lulouis/gorfc/README.md

 ## To Do

 * Improve the documentation

+## Authoer Commited
-* Fix Windows compiler flags
+* Fixed Windows compiler flags

 ## References